 As you plan out your new restaurant, it’s important to know all of these cost categories and what’s reasonable in each, so you can ensure that your restaurant can bring in enough income to cover them all and still make a profit.

-It takes most restaurants 3 to 5 years to be profitable, so make sure to look long term as you’re assessing your concept’s viability.
+It takes most restaurants three to five years to be profitable, so make sure to look long-term as you’re assessing your concept’s viability.

-And to get a better grasp on business concepts like profit and loss, entrepreneurship, and profitability, consider a degree or diploma in Culinary Arts or Food & Beverage Operations from Auguste Escoffier School of Culinary Arts!
+And to get a better grasp on business concepts like profit and loss, entrepreneurship, and profitability, consider a degree or diploma in Culinary Arts, Food Entrepreneurship,or Hospitality and Restaurant Operations Management from Auguste Escoffier School of Culinary Arts!

 To read more about food entrepreneurship, try these resources next: